Improving the written word at Spinning Clock

 Emphasis trained the team in two groups to make sure everyone learnt the precise skills they needed to transform their written work.
 The course for the creative team and administrators focused on grammar, punctuation and proofing, with tips on planning, structure and readability.
 The remaining staff, including directors, attended a high-impact business writing course, where they learned and applied techniques for writing proposals, reports, letters and summaries.

-A couple of months after the course, each delegate had one-to-one coaching to increase their level of retained knowledge.
+A couple of months after the course, each delegate had one-to-one coaching to reinforce and build upon their retained knowledge.

 Towards more assured writing

 ‘The main benefit is that we feel more confident in our writing skills.
 We have a much clearer idea of what our clients are looking to get from us,’ says Don.

 The training also caused a shift in the way the company approaches the tender process.
 ‘I thought proposals had to be 30 pages long to show you’d put the effort in,’ says Don.
 ‘But a proposal should only be 30 pages if every page is concise and has a clear point.’

 ‘It was an interesting and engaging take on what could have been a very dry subject matter,’ says attendee Mark Osborne.

 ‘The approach I take now with my writing is to imagine that I’m talking to a friend.
 Using this strategy means I don’t include business-speak or marketing strategy in my writing,’ says Don.
 ‘We also loved the Emphasis style guide, The Write Stuff.’

 The business development effect